github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/about-alerts.md

 ## About partner alerts

 When {% data variables.product.company_short %} detects a leaked secret in a public repository or npm package, an alert is sent directly to the secret provider, if they are part of {% data variables.product.company_short %}'s secret scanning partner program.
-For more information about {% data variables.secret-scanning.partner_alerts %}, see "TODO."
+For more information about {% data variables.secret-scanning.partner_alerts %}, see TODO:.

 Partner alerts are not sent to repository administrators, so you do not need to take any action for this type of alert.